paxswill/evesrp/doc/users.rst

 In this interface, you have a number of control available to you.
-When the request is in an evaluating state you can set the base payout and add and remove payout modifiers liek bonuses and deductions.
+When the request is in an evaluating state you can set the base payout and add and remove payout modifiers like bonuses and deductions.
 To set the base payout, enter a value in the appropriate text box and then click the "Set" button.

 .. image:: images/set_payout.png